Breast Implant Revision Surgery

 What if I Don’t Want My Breast Implants Replaced?

 Rather than having them revised or replaced, certain patients will want to have their implants removed entirely.
 Patients may desire breast explantation surgery because they dislike the look or feel of their implants, or, in much rarer cases, they may require the surgery to correct a complication.
 If you believe explanation surgery is the best option for you, Dr. Zemmel and Dr. Reddy can review your options during your consultation.

 What Are Common Reasons for Breast Revision Surgery?

 There are several reasons why a patient may consider breast revision surgery.
 These reasons range from problems with the implants themselves to abnormal reactions, skin concerns, or other potential complications.

 Implant Related Problems

-- Capsular Contracture: all prosthetic implants (artificial joints, screws, plates, etc…) form an interface with your natural tissues.
+- Capsular Contracture: All prosthetic implants (artificial joints, screws, plates, etc…) form an interface with your natural tissues.
 This is your body’s way of separating the implant from your natural body tissues.
 Usually a thin layer of tissue surrounds the implants and allows your body to “accept” the prosthetic.
-In rare cases, patients may develop a thick layer of tissue around a breast implant call a capsular contracture.
+In rare cases, patients may develop a thick layer of tissue around a breast implant called capsular contracture.
 In severe cases this can distort the shape of the breast and become painful and harden.
 Severe cases (Baker grade III and IV) may require surgery to remove the scar tissue and reopen the breast implant pocket.